 06 of 08

-Beaded ropes are great for beaded necklaces, but for some people they just take too long!
+Beaded ropes are great for beaded necklaces, but for some people, they just take too long!
 Making a bracelet out of a beaded rope is a much easier option.
 Spiral stitch is one of the easiest spiral rope patterns and also one of the quickest to stitch.
 Once you've mastered spiral stitch, give double spiral stitch a try.
-It is only a slightly more complicated, but the results are sure to bring compliments.
+It is only slightly more complicated, but the results are sure to bring compliments.

 Be sure to experiment with different kinds of shaped beads to turn a plain beaded rope into something with lots of pizazz.